Radio teleswitch: History

 The Radio Teleswitch Service (RTS) has its origins in the energy management projects initiated in the United Kingdom by the Electricity Council in the early 1980s.
 Three projects investigated the feasibility of using the telephone network, the distribution network and national radio for large scale energy management purposes.
 The radio teleswitch project was chaired by Walter Waring, deputy chairman of Eastern Electricity, and supported by the BBC.

 The idea of phase modulating control and data signals onto the low frequency carrier wave used for broadcasting the BBC Radio 4 programmes was tested.
 The BBC was satisfied that there was no discernible distortion of its broadcast service and no infringement of its Royal Charter.

 The technique won the Queen's Award for Technology, while its application for controlling consumer tariffs and loads was approved by the Home Office.
 The project was funded by the CEGB and the mainland electricity boards, which were each allocated one of sixteen message channels.
 One channel was reserved for testing and the final one was allocated to Northern Ireland when it joined the project.

 The Central Teleswitch Control Unit (CTCU) system was updated in 2007 to replace the obsolete computing hardware with brand new, modern, fully supported equipment.
 The old DEC MicroVAX machines were replaced with HP Integrity 2660s.
 The operating system has also been upgraded to OpenVMS 8.4.
 No effort has been made to upgrade the obsolete transmitter hardware.
 All communications lines have also been updated and Internet access has been introduced in addition to the dial-in access by modem.

 The new system went live at the end of January 2008 and the update has markedly improved the performance and stability of the system.

 In 2016, it was reported that over 1.6 million teleswitches were in use.
 Around 190,000 were reported as being used dynamically to control loads such as heating on a day-to-day basis, with the remainder following generally fixed switching times that were updated less frequently.

-In early 2020, 1.4 million electricity meter 'MPAN' locations were thought to still be using radio teleswitching - although the actual number of individual premises may be lower as some single-household installations use two MPAN references for historical technical reasons.
+In early 2020, 1.4 million electricity meter 'MPAN' locations were thought to still be using radio teleswitching – although the actual number of individual premises may have been lower as some single-household installations use two MPAN references for historical technical reasons.

+By the end of May 2025, the number of radio teleswitch meters left in service had reduced to 314,395.